jump-dev/jump-dev.github.io/_posts/2025-07-21-oem_update.md

 dives through the branch and bound tree.
 As the parallel dives find new solutions and prove information about feasibility and the dual bound, they update a shared global state.
-The information is shared in a deterministic manner, so that running the parallel MIP solver will find an identical solution to the serial MIP solver.
+The information is shared in a deterministic manner, so that running the parallel MIP solver with the same number of threads will always find the same solution.
 This approach is the one taken by commercial MIP solvers.
 It offers a consistent performance boost, since it is strictly superior to the serial MIP solver.
 However, it requires a lot of careful engineering time to implement.
 The current status of this solver is ``work in progress'' and we do not have an expected date for its completion.

 Second, we have implemented a non-deterministic concurrent MIP solver.
 In this approach, we start multiple parallel instances of HiGHS in separate threads.
 Each instance uses a different random seed.
 As the threads find new solutions, they share this information between themselves, and the algorithm terminates once any thread has found an optimal solution.
-This approach exploits the inherent randomness in how HiGHS's presolve and how it explores the branch and bound tree.
-The downside to this approach is that it is not deterministic;
-repeated runs of the same model are not guaranteed to find the same optimal solution.
-In our preliminary testing, the speed up that can be expected is problem-dependent, but, with eight threads, it is common for the speedup to be 2--5 times faster.
+This approach exploits the inherent randomness in HiGHS's presolve and MIP solver.
+The downside to this approach is that it is not deterministic; repeated runs of the same model are not guaranteed to find the same optimal solution.
+In our preliminary testing, the speed up that can be expected is problem-dependent, but, with eight threads, we have seen speedups of 2--5x (although some models are slower).
 The non-deterministic concurrent MIP solver is implemented and it will be available in the next release of HiGHS.

 ## Other changes